30° Angled multi unit abutment D-type Internal Hex RP

-The Multi unit abutments (MUA) provides a solution for screw-retained prostheses even on complicated-to-restore implants.
-The Multi unit abutments comprises variety of heights for both the upper and lower jaws.
-Also with a wide range of supplementary products.
+30° angled multi-unit abutment providing a solution for screw-retained prostheses in full-arch and partial implant restorations, even on complicated-to-restore implants.
+Available in various heights for upper and lower jaws, with a wide range of supplementary components.

 All payment methods are secured with an SSL certificate and are completely secure.
 The website has been checked and protected by international data protection systems.